d-solis/dots/README.md

 <h5 align="center">I don't really care about credits, but if you credit me thats cool, also if you can give this repo a star that would be awesome!</h5>
+<h5 align="center">Unmaintained simply means I don't have that rice as my daily driver atm, I will still attempt to help fix issues with them though.</h5>
 <h1 align="left">Dotfiles